 Sexual Orientation Discrimination in Employment

 Federal laws currently prohibit employment discrimination based on race, color, sex, religion, national origin, age, and disability, but not sexual orientation or gender identity.
 However, Congress is currently proposing a bill, the Employment Non-Discrimination Act (ENDA), which would make it illegal for private employers to discriminate based on sexual orientation.
-Without this bill, GLBT persons have no federal protection against employment discrimination in the private sector.
+Without this bill, LGBT persons have no federal protection against employment discrimination in the private sector.

 The federal government does prohibit sexual orientation discrimination and gender identity discrimination in the federal workplace.
 In 1998, President Clinton amended an executive order that includes "sexual orientation" as a protected class in the federal government's equal opportunity employment policy.
 This means that employees of the federal government and people applying for jobs within the federal government cannot be discriminated against based on their sexual orientation.
 In 2009, President Obama did the same thing for gender identity, but the remedies under this law are more limited.